The Effect Of Weather On Your Health – How Weather-Related Illnesses Affect Us

 What Are Weather Related Illnesses?

-A weather-related illness is a disease/infection or other adverse health condition that is the direct or indirect result of severe atmospheric conditions such as heat, cold, humidity, or dry weather.
+A weather-related illness is a disease/infection or other adverse health condition that is the direct or indirect result of severe atmospheric conditions such as heat, cold, high levels of humidity, or extreme dry weather.

 (Once you are aware of the various dangers, you will always be able to and learn more about it here online, or if you are really concerned, seek the advice from your physician.)